gustavopinto/tesl/trabalho-final/CassioBatista.md

 ## Improve multilingual documentation on Beautiful Hugo
 - type: documentation
-- problem: the documentation of Beautiful Hugo theme did not give any clue on how to enable the multilingual functionality, although it has more than 10 languages available.
+- problem: documentation doesn't state how to enable multilingual, although it has more than 10 languages available.
-- **solution**: new section on README that instructs the user on how to set the configuration parameters to enable switching the default language directly at the navigation bar (top-right corner)
+- **solution**: new section on README that instructs the user on how to set the config params to enable switching the default language directly at the nav bar ([PR #285](https://github.com/halogenica/beautifulhugo/pull/285)).
-([PR #285](https://github.com/halogenica/beautifulhugo/pull/285)).
 - status: :hourglass_flowing_sand: waiting for approval (or rejection...)
 - grade: 1 pt